ryanajones/Codewars-Algorithm-Solutions/README.md

-# Codewars Alorithm Solutions
+# Codewars Algorithm Solutions

 This is a code base for codewars.com algorithms.

 ## Info

-The levels of difficulty for these algorithms are organized in folders 1kyu being the hardest and 8kyu being the easiest.
+The levels of difficulty for these algorithms are organized in folders.
+1kyu being the hardest level difficulty and 8kyu being the easiest.